Sravanthi-Sara/learn-shell/README.md

 # learn-shell

-shell scripting , we are learning bash shell scripting
+shell scripting , we are learning bash shell scripting.

+Lisr of topics:
+1. comments
+2.